OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 ## 1 Kings 17:3

-“Go away from here and turn eastward,
+“Depart from here and head eastward,
-and hide yourself by the brook Cherith, which is east of the Jordan.
+and conceal yourself by the brook Cherith, which is east of the Jordan.

 ## 1 Kings 17:4

-And it shall be that you will drink from the brook,
+You shall drink from the brook,
-and I have commanded the ravens to provide food for you there.”
+and I have instructed the ravens to bring you food there.”

 ## 1 Kings 17:5

-So he went and did according to the word of the Lord,
+So he went and acted according to the word of the Lord,
-for he went and lived by the brook Cherith, which is east of the Jordan.
+for he went and resided by the brook Cherith, which is east of the Jordan.

 ## 1 Kings 17:6

-The ravens brought him bread and meat in the morning,
+The ravens delivered bread and meat to him in the morning,
 and bread and meat in the evening,
 and he drank from the brook.

 ## 1 Kings 17:7

-But it happened after a while that the brook dried up,
+After some time, the brook dried up,
 because there was no rain in the land.

 ---